harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/replace.rst

 9. Remove the ``ReplaceRequest`` from ``ReplaceRequests``.

 .. note:: It can be the case that the to-be-replaced *OldVault* controls a significant numbers of Bitcoin UTXOs with user funds, making it impossible to execute the migration of funds to the *NewVault* within a single Bitcoin transaction.
 As a result, it may be necessary to "merge" these UTXOs using multiple "merge transactions" on Bitcoin, i.e., transactions which takes as input multiple UTXOs controlled by the *OldVault* and create a single UTXO controlled (again) by the *OldVault*.
 Once the UTXOs produced by "merge transactions" can be merged by a single, final transaction, the *OldVault* moves the funds to the *NewVault*.
-(An alternative is to allow the *OldVault* to submit multiple transaction inclusion proofs when calling ``executeReplace``, although this significantly increases the complexity of transaction parsing on the BTC Parachain side).
+(An alternative is to allow the *OldVault* to submit multiple transaction inclusion proofs when calling ``executeReplace``, although this significantly increases the complexity of transaction parsing on the BTC Bridge side).

 .. _cancelReplace: